 - I know customers are shopping my competitors, but I don’t have a way to capture It.

 - We don’t have the technology or platform to implement the personalized customer journeys I need.

-Insurers are always looking for ways to grow, expand their products and services, recruit agents, and onboard new consumers, and increase overall personalization for their policyholders.
+Insurers are always looking for ways to grow, expand their products and services, recruit agents, onboard new consumers, and increase overall personalization for their policyholders.
 But this sort of challenge doesn’t need to come solely from within.
 In fact, in such a rapidly changing landscape it can’t — at least not completely.

 Solutions Across the Customer Journey

 Consumers’ lives are constantly changing, and so are their insurance needs.
-Successful marketing can improve the way insurers acquire, retain and grow customer relationships by leveraging data and insights that are in tune with these evolving needs.
+Successful marketing can improve the way insurers acquire, retain, and grow customer relationships by leveraging data and insights that are in tune with these evolving needs.